Sending Mail to an Offender

 How We Process and Deliver Mail

-Photocopying Offender Mail
+Photocopying Inmate Mail

 Shredding Policy

 The original envelope and enclosed mail contents, including personal photos, will be shredded after they are photocopied.
-A maximum of three 8.5”X 11” photocopied black and white pages, front and back, will be delivered to the offender for each mailing.
+A maximum of three 8.5”X 11” photocopied black and white pages, front and back, will be delivered to the inmate for each mailing.
 This includes a copy of the envelope as one of the three front and back photocopied pages.

 Unauthorized Mail

-Unauthorized incoming mail, such as mail for an offender not housed in a facility, will be returned to the post office unopened.
+Unauthorized incoming mail, such as mail for an inmate not housed in a facility, will be returned to the post office unopened.
 If opened, the mail will be returned directly to the sender if known with a written explanation for rejection.

 Mail Forwarding